dame-cell/clip-hindi/README.md

 | patience              | 1                                     |
 | factor                | 0.8                                   |

+# Optimizer

+The optimizer used was AdamW, a variant of the Adam optimizer that includes weight decay.
+In this setup, the weight decay is set to 0.1, which enhances training stability and speeds up convergence by efficiently managing regularization.

+# Learning Rate

+For this CLIP model, each component was assigned its own learning rate, tailored to its role and importance.
+Specifically:

+The image encoder and text encoder each have distinct learning rates, allowing for more fine-grained control over their training dynamics.
+The projection layers, which are crucial for aligning image and text features, use a higher learning rate to expedite convergence in their specific task, coupled with weight decay to prevent overfitting.
+This approach ensures that each part of the model receives appropriate optimization attention, improving overall training efficiency.

+# Learning Rate Scheduler

+A learning rate scheduler, ReduceLROnPlateau, was employed to adjust the learning rate based on validation performance.
+This scheduler decreases the learning rate when the validation loss plateaus, with parameters set to a patience of 1 epoch and a reduction factor of 0.8.
+This adaptive adjustment helps in fine-tuning the model further when the learning progress slows down, leading to better performance and more stable training outcomes.

+# Train Loss and Eval Loss

 # Get Started

 First you will have to git clone this repo